nsaikiran/impression/_drafts/For-the-glory-of-gaints.md

 it'll take good amount of knowledge of underlying systems to work on complex applications.

-There was a feeling of [discomfort](../posts/2015-01-07-A-Difficult-thing-for-beginners.md) while learning C after practicing Python.
+There was a feeling of [discomfort](../posts/2015-01-07-A-Difficult-thing-for-beginners.md) for me while learning C after practicing Python.
 Because Python seemed far easier than C with lot of built-in constructs.
 But that *discomfort* made me question those high-level constructs.